AdamPaternostro/Azure-SQL-DW-Synapse-Test-Case-Runner/README.md

 - Run the stored procedure ReplicateTables on the server (this will replicate ALL tables set with Replicate distribution, you can add exceptions if you like)
 - Run the stored procedure ReplicateTablesStatus (wait until they are all in a "Ready" state)
 - Run the test!
 (Consider your first run a test so don't go too big)
-- Review the results in the tables in the Telemetry schema.
-Run the stored procedure: [telemetry].[AutomatedTestStatistics_ALL] and use this as a bases for creating additional results.
+- Run the stored procedure [telemetry].[AutomatedTestStatistics_ALL] to see the telemetry of your runs
+- Open the Power BI report (refresh the data) and explore the data (PowerBI coming soon)

 ## Enhancements to the .NET Core code